asim/malten/README.md

 ## Overview

 Malten is an ephemeral messaging service.
-It contains solely streams of text and nothing else.
+It contains solely streams of text and nothing more.
-Messages have a lifetime of 1024 seconds.
-Each stream supports 1024 messages and 1024 characters per message.
-There can only ever be 1024 streams at any given time.
-Streams can be discovered through exploration or listing via the API.
+Streams have an idle lifetime of 1024 seconds.
+Each stream supports 1024 messages as a FIFO and 1024 characters per message.
+Streams can be discovered through exploration or via the API.

 ## Rationale